CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ## Create App from Scratch or Integrate an Existing App into the Mobile SDK

-If you have a new or existing Xamarin app that you want to integrate into the Mobile SDK, or simply want to have full control over app set up, these steps are for you.
+If you have an existing Xamarin app that you want to integrate into the Mobile SDK, or simply want full control to set up a new app, these steps are for you.

 ::: alert info
 **Note**: You cannot use an existing iOS Mobile SDK app.
-You must start from scratch using c#.
+You must redo the app using c#.
 :::

 ### Step 1: Set up Project in Visual Studio